rcrym/rcrym/README.md

 ## Past Projects
 I have worked on numerous projects including:

+- Embedded systems
-- Arduino-controlled robotics
+- Arduino robotics
-- Fully-featured Next.JS web apps with authentications, forms, portals, etc.
+- Fully-featured Next.js web apps with authentications, forms, portals, cloud functions, and more.
 - Mobile apps for public organizations
 - Implementations of various algorithms, such as text compression, pathfinding, and shallow AI
 - Desktop applications using Electron
 - Web crawlers utilizing Cheerio and Puppeteer
 - Google Chrome extensions
 - Discord bots
-- Web user interface designs using Adobe Illustrator and Figma
+- Web UI designs using Adobe Illustrator and Figma
 - Physics simulations

 ![](./wave2.png)